An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Dr Horton Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how DHI stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Homebuilding industry.
+We show how DHI stock compares to 2,000+ US-based stocks, and to peers in the Construction sector and Residential Remodelers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.